caphilpott/sql-challenge/README.md

 After reading over the asignment instructions, I set up a PostgreSQL database called Employee SQL.

-I proceeded to write a series of creat table statements for each data source and to import them just to test and confirm field labeling and data structure.
+I proceeded to write a series of create table statements for each data source and to import them just to test and confirm field labeling and data structure.
 Tables created:
 departments
 dept_emp